BOAMAH-99/UK-train-station-analysis/README.md

 - Utilizes trend and route performance analytics to plan service expansions, partnerships, and flexible ticketing strategies

 ### Key Questions to Answer
-- What are the main causes of train delays and cancellations, and how frequently do they occur?
+- What are the main causes of train delays and cancellations and their patterns?
 - How do delays and cancellations vary by route, station, time of day, and ticket type?
-- At what delay duration do passengers typically begin requesting refunds?
 - What is the financial impact of delays and cancellations on overall revenue?
 - Which routes and stations contribute most to refund requests and revenue loss?
 - How do technical issues and staff performance contribute to service disruptions?
 - What patterns exist in passenger refund behavior, and how does service quality affect it?
-- How effective are current policies for handling refunds, ticket flexibility, and customer communication?
 - How can early intervention and predictive analytics be used to minimize delays and cancellations?
 - What operational, staffing, and maintenance improvements are needed to reduce disruptions?